gradle/gradle/design-docs/managed-component-model.md

 The collections in the graph above are currently represented using `DomainObjectSet`.
 One possible implementation is to listen for changes to these collections and attach node and edges as elements are added, bridging the legacy collections into the model graph.
 Possibly a better implementation would be to change `CollectionBuilder` into a 'managed map' and use a managed implementation (not the existing bridged implementation) for these collections instead.
-This approach would mean some interleaving of this milestone and the next.
+This approach would mean some interleaving of this feature and the next.

 ## Candidate stories